Messengers of War

 “Please, just give it back.”

-“Why don’t you just take it, then!”
-I say.
+“Why don’t you just take it, and go?”
+I ask, testing how much they know.

-“But we can send out a pulse of energy, that will cover the planet, and briefly activate the artifact.”
+“Give it to us, or we’ll generate a pulse of energy that will cover the planet, and activate the artifact.”

-“When we do this, the artifact will send out a destructive wave of energy, large enough to destroy any shield, and reveal its location.”
+“If we do this, the artifact will send out a wave of energy, large enough to destroy any nearby shield, and reveal the object’s location.”

 “We’ve become much more peaceful in the last thousand years.”